Mitomycin C or Floxuridine and Leucovorin during or after Surgery in Treating Patients with Appendiceal, Colon, or Rectal Cancer

 HIPEC ARM: Patients receive hyperthermic mitomycin C intraperitoneally (IP) over 100 minutes during surgery.

-EPIC ARM: Patients receive floxuridine IP over 60-120 minutes and leucovorin calcium intravenously (IV) over 2 hours on days 1-3 after surgery.
+EPIC ARM: Patients receive floxuridine IP over 60-120 minutes and leucovorin intravenously (IV) over 2 hours on days 1-3 after surgery.

 After completion of study treatment, patients are followed up at 6 and 12 weeks and then at 6, 9, 12, 15, 18, 24, 30, and 36 months.